 Base salary is the only fixed component of our executive officers' total cash compensation and provides competitive pay to attract and retain our executives.
-Annual salary decisions are made in recognition of competitive data as well as the skills and experience that each individual brings to the Company and the performance contributions each makes.
+Annual salary decisions are made in recognition of competitive data as well as the skills and experience that each individual brings to the Company and the performance and contributions each makes.

-Base salary changes in 2020 varied by executive due either to merit increases or market adjustments.
+Base salary changes in 2021 varied by executive due either to merit increases or to market adjustments.
 Other factors were considered such as tenure, experience, and the role of the individual.

-The 2020 base salaries for our named executive officers were as follows and were effective on March 1, 2020 except as noted below:
+The 2021 base salaries for our named executive officers were as follows and were effective as of March 1, 2021, except as noted below: